LeanCSP

 | MiniZinc | Constraint solver (optional) | minizinc.org |

 Make sure to have elan installed to avoid building the Mathlib dependencies.
-Elan auto-downloads the correct Lean version.
-You can install it this way:
+Elan auto-downloads the correct Lean version:

 # Install git and curl